ppaszend/Form-Builder-CMS/README.md

 # Form Builder

-Forms Builder is a web application for building customizable forms with no code skills required.
+Form Builder is a web application for building customizable forms with no code skills required.
 It works by drag and drop from CMS panel.

-## Instalation
+## Installation
 ```bash
 npm install
 ```